Components of the Hilbert scheme of space curves on low-degree smooth surfaces: Abstract

-We denote by $\HH(d,g)$ (resp. $\HH(d,g)_{sc}$) the Hilbert scheme of (resp. smooth connected) space curves of Hilbert polynomial $\chi(\sO_C(t))=dt+1-g$ \cite{G}.
+We study maximal families $W$ of the Hilbert scheme, $ \HH(d,g)_{sc}$, of smooth connected space curves whose general curve $C$ lies on a smooth surface $S$ of degree $s$.
+We give conditions on $C$ under which $W$ is a generically smooth component of $ \HH(d,g)_{sc}$ and we determine $\dim W$.
+If $s=4$ and $W$ is an irreducible component of $ \HH(d,g)_{sc}$, then the Picard number of $S$ is at most $2$ and we explicitly describe, also for $s \ge 5$, non-reduced and generically smooth components in the case $\Pic(S)$ is generated by the classes of a line and a smooth plane curve of degree $s-1$.
+For curves on smooth cubic surfaces the first author finds new classes of non-reduced components of $ \HH(d,g)_{sc}$, thus making progress in proving a conjecture for such families. \ We denote by $\HH(d,g)$ (resp. $\HH(d,g)_{sc}$) the Hilbert scheme of (resp. smooth connected) space curves of Hilbert polynomial $\chi(\sO_C(t))=dt+1-g$ \cite{G}.
+A curve $C$ is called {\it unobstructed} if $\HH(d,g)$ is smooth at the corresponding point $(C)$.
 The curve in a small enough open irreducible subset $U$ of $\HH(d,g)$ is called a {\it general} curve of $\HH(d,g)$.
 So any member of $U$ has all the openness properties which we want to require.
-A {\it generization} $C' \subseteq \proj{3}$ of $C \subseteq \proj{3}$ in $\HH(d,g)$ is the general curve of some irreducible subset of $\HH(d,g)$ containing $(C)$.
+A {\it generization} $C' \subset \proj{3}$ of $C \subset \proj{3}$ in $\HH(d,g)$ is the general curve of some irreducible subset of $\HH(d,g)$ containing $(C)$.
 By an irreducible component of $\HH(d,g)$ we always mean a {\it non-embedded} irreducible component.
 We denote by ${\rm H}(s)$ the Hilbert scheme of surfaces of degree $s$ in $\proj{3}$.
 A member of a closed irreducible subset $V$ of ${\HH}(s)$ or $\HH(d,g)_{sc}$ is called {\it very general} in $V$ if it is smooth and sits outside a countable union of proper closed subset of $V$.